Quick Read

 The sexualization of breasts isn’t just biological: it’s deeply cultural.
 Across history, what societies find erotic is shaped more by norms than nature.

-But as breasts became more concealed, their mystery grew and so did the intrigue.
+But as breasts became more concealed, their mystery grew, and so did the intrigue.
 This phenomenon is echoed in psychology through the idea that “the more something is hidden or forbidden, the more we desire it.”
-[1] It’s a basic principle of human psychology: scarcity and secrecy increase perceived value.
+It’s a basic principle of human psychology: scarcity and secrecy increase perceived value.[6]
 Once breasts were hidden and regulated, they started to gain erotic significance.

-Once society deemed breasts as private and alluring, media and industries quickly followed suit.
+Once society deemed breasts as private and alluring, the media and industries quickly followed suit.
 The sexualisation became commercialised, turning breasts into objects of desire and profit.

 Is the Media Responsible for Sexualizing Breasts?